Bayesian parameter estimation using conditional variational autoencoders for gravitational-wave astronomy: Methods

-The \ac{KL}-divergence has been used to define the cost function of the \ac{CVAE} analysis, but in general it is used as measure of the similarity between distributions.
+The \ac{JS}-divergence is generally used as measure of the similarity between distributions.
 In Fig.~\ref{fig:kl_results} we use this quantity to compare the output posterior estimates between samplers for the same input test data.
 To do this we run each independent sampler (including \texttt{VItamin}) on the same test data to produce samples from the corresponding posterior.
-We then compute the \ac{KL}-divergence between the output distributions from each sampler with every other sampler~\cite{4839047}.
-For distributions that are identical, the \ac{KL}-divergence {should} equal zero but since we are representing our posterior distributions using finite numbers of samples, identical distributions result in \ac{KL}-divergence values $\mathcal{O}(X)$.
-In Fig.~\ref{fig:kl_results} we show the distributions of these \ac{KL}-divergences for the 256 test \ac{GW} samples.
-In each panel we plot the distribution of \ac{KL}-divergences obtained when comparing one of the 4 benchmark samplers with all other benchmark samplers (excluding \texttt{VItamin}).
-We also plot the distribution of \ac{KL}-divergences obtained when comparing the same sampler with \texttt{VItamin} alone.
-In all 4 cases the \texttt{VItamin} results show distributions completely consistent with the deviations observed between benchmark samplers.
+We then compute the 1-dimensional \ac{JS}-divergence between the output single parameter distributions from each sampler with every other sampler~\cite{4839047}.
+For distributions that are identical, the \ac{JS}-divergence \emph{should} equal zero but since we are representing our posterior distributions using finite numbers of samples, identical distributions result in \ac{JS}-divergence with finite values.
+In Fig. \ref{fig:kl_results}, it can be seen that \texttt{Dynesty} vs. \texttt{VItamin} JS values are competitive with results from \texttt{Dynesty} vs. \texttt{ptemcee} for nearly all parameters, with the exception of $\phi_{12}$ and $\psi$. \texttt{VItamin} predictions have slightly higher \ac{JS} values across all source parameters except for the spin parameters.
+The \texttt{Dynesty} vs. \texttt{CPNest} comparison seems to generally have similar \ac{JS} values to \texttt{Dynesty} vs. \texttt{ptemcee} with the exception of having broader credible intervals on $t_0$, $\Theta_{jn}$, $\phi_{jl}$, $\alpha$ and $\delta$. \texttt{Dynesty} vs. \texttt{emcee} generally has higher JS values than all other methods, which is expected given the difficulty of \texttt{emcee} convergence.